ritvikchand1/ritvikchand1/README.md

 ## Hi, I'm Ritvik👋

-<h3 align="center">Data Science Major at UCSD with experience in agile-based web development and deep learning projects</h3>
+<h3 align="center">UCSD student with experience in agile-based web development and deep learning projects</h3>

 - 🔭 I’m currently working on a trip itinerary optimizer app using the Next.js, TypeScript, Firebase
 - 🌱 I’m currently learning and contributing to LLM and RAG-based projects